Healthy Chocolate Chip Muffins

 1. Place the muffins into the oven and bake for 16-18 minutes.

-Healthy Chocolate Chip Muffins piled on a grey plate with the muffin in the middle having a bite taken out of it.
+Healthy chocolate chip muffins piled on a grey plate with the muffin in the middle having a bite taken out of it.

-muffin recipe FAQ
+muffin recipe FAQs

 Why are my muffins dry?